adaltas/node-nikita/docs/content/action/context.md

 # Context

-Nikita passes the global session context into the [action handler](/current/action/handler) to support the [JavaScript arrow function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), since they don't provide their own `this` binding.
-The context is available inside the handler as the `context` property of the first argument.
+When [action handlers](/current/action/handler/) are defined as [traditional function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/function), they are executed with an action context.
+This context is useful to call child actions.
+[Array function expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) does not have their own binding.
+They share the parent scope.
+It is impossible to call them with the action context.
+For this reason, the context is passed as a property named `context` in the first argument of the handler.

 ## Usage